The Good Sex Guide

 The Good Sex Guide is a British documentary TV series presented by Margi Clarke, broadcast on late nights on ITV.
+It was announced to the public on 30 November 1992 and was described as "adult sex education", with a format combining comedy and drama sketches with factual material.

 The show ran for three series.
 It gained unheard-of audience figures of 13 million for a show that aired at 10.35pm, and was rewarded with a win at the Royal Television Society (RTS) Awards for "Best Female Presenter" in 1994.
 A second series was equally successful, and a third, The Good Sex Guide Abroad, soon followed.
 Clarke turned down an offer to take the series into a late night chat show format, the host eventually being Toyah Willcox.